Rough volatility, path-dependent PDEs and weak rates of convergence: Proofs of Section

 On the other hand, similar computations yield

-A new application of Cauchy-Schwarz and the last two displays show that the second term of~\eqref{eq:Diff_proof_deruw} tends to zero as well, concluding the proof of the pathwise derivative.
-The crossed derivative~$\partial_{\omega x} u$ can be computed in the same way since~$\phi''$ is also Lipschitz continuous.\\
+A new application of Cauchy-Schwarz and the last two displays show that the second term~\eqref{eq:Diff_proof_deruw_two} tends to zero as well, concluding the proof of the first pathwise derivative formula.
+The crossed derivative~$\partial_{\omega x} u$ is computed analogously since~$\phi''$ is also Lipschitz continuous.\\

 $\bullet$ For the second pathwise derivative, we again consider only the case $\zeta=0$, as the other follow with the same method.
 First of all, let us recall that we use the same notations as in the previous bullet point with $(t,x)$ fixed.
-For all~$\ep>0,\eta^{(1)},\eta^{(2)}\in\Ww_t,\omega\in\Ww$, let us define
+For all~$\eta^{(1)},\eta^{(2)}\in\Ww_t,\omega\in\Ww$, let us define